beliveau-lab/TigerFISH/docs/source/tutorials.rst

 Following execution of both run-modes in the main pipeline, we will proceed with the *post-process pipeline* which exists `here <https://github.com/beliveau-lab/TigerFISH/tree/master/example_run/postprocess/dxz4_test>`_.

-Lastly, we will move into the real-world examples in the main pipeline with CHM13 V2.0 using *Probe Design Mode* and relevant post-process data on real oligo probes mined from the newly annotated chr9 HSAT repeat.
+Lastly, we will move into the real-world examples in the main pipeline with CHM13 V2.0 using *Probe Design Mode* from the newly annotated chr9 HSAT repeat.

 It's important to note that these directories are static meaning that the config.yml files have been organized to run Tigerfish for expected behavior in each directory.
 In other words, the only thing that users will need to execute to validate their results in each directory is the run_pipeline.sh scripts independently.

 At UW Genome Sciences, users have access to the departmental Sun Grid Cluster Engine, which is used to deploy cluster compute jobs.
-Templates for how to run Tigerfish with such a file system can be found here.
+Templates for how to run Tigerfish with such a file system can be found at the root directory of the Tigerfish GitHub.

 Even if you are not using the Sun Grid Engine, Tigerfish may be executed locally and all scripts are currently configured for generalizeable use in a command line environment.

 To begin, we will describe some context for how Tigerfish is deployed by covering the config.yml file and appropriate run_pipeline.sh scripts found in each directory.

 Config file
 ===========

 **Tigerfish** is a command line workflow that is implemented using Snakemake.
-This `config.yml <https://github.com/beliveau-lab/TigerFISH/blob/master/example_run/main/main_pipeline/config.yml>`_ file summarizes parameters that users are able to modify for their own research.
+This `config.yml <https://github.com/beliveau-lab/TigerFISH/blob/master/example_run/main/main_pipeline/config.yml>`_ file summarizes parameters that users are able to modify.

 However, we provide default parameters summarized in our paper for recommended use.
-These parameters for probe design are also described within this documentation along with definitions on our command line definitions page.
+These parameters for probe design are also described within the command line definitions page.

-For the example test files and real-world data, these config.yml files in each of these directories have already been modified for use with example and template files.
-The only modification required will be to list the path to the CHM13 V2.0 genome in the real-world data example, but we walk through how to do this when we get to this step :).

 Repeat Identification Mode on a Test Genome
 -------------------------------------------